KVSlab/VaMPy/README.md

 ```

 ## Usage
-First use the automatedPreProcessing to create a mesh, boundary conditions, and probes for sampling.
+First, use the automatedPreProcessing to create a mesh, boundary conditions, and probes for sampling.

 ```
 conda deactivate